 Before you make accusations, be sure that what you are responding to is what the person intimated, said, or provided.
 If you are unsure what they mean, ask first.

 Pause Before Responding

-Take the time to think about if what you are typing is apropos and accurate to what was typed by the other side.
+Take the time to consider if what you are typing is apropos and accurate to what was typed by the other side.
 If you are in a hurry and don’t have time to read previous emails before you reply to them in haste, then don’t reply.

-Wait until you have the time to send an educated measured response.
-You’ll save face and have to eat a lot less humble pie in the process.
+Wait until you have the time to send an educated, measured response.
+Then, you’ll save face and have to eat a lot less humble pie.